lightray22/andromeda-desktop-clients/README.md

 2. Make build folder `mkdir build; cd build`
 3. Initialize cmake `cmake -DCMAKE_BUILD_TYPE="Debug|Release" ..`
 4. Run compile `cmake --build .`

+To build only a specific app, go to src/bin/(app), then create the build folder and run the build from there.

 ### Build System